dathong/ProtoryNet/README.md

 #### Run the ProtoryNet

 Now, you just open ``` ProtoryNet.ipynb ``` to get the results and the prototypes.
+It just takes ~ 30 mins to finish the training and collect the results.

-To fully reproduce the Amazon review results in the paper, please just run again with the large data file.
+To fully reproduce the Amazon review results in the paper, please just run again with the large data file ``` amazon_reviews.csv```.
+This might take several hours on Google Colab.

 For any questions, please feel free to contact me (Dat Hong) at dat-hong@uiowa.edu

+p/s: Quick requirements check from NeurIPS 2020:

+8. ML Reproducibility -- Datasets
+The relevant statistics, such as number of examples. #### Yes The details of train / validation / test splits. #### 5-fold cv An explanation of any data that were excluded, and all pre-processing step.#### Included in Appendix A link to a downloadable version of the dataset or simulation environment.#### In this github respository (Amazon reviews) For new data collected, a complete description of the data collection process, such as instructions to annotators and methods for quality control.#### Included in Appendix
+9. ML Reproducibility -- Code
+Training code #### ProtoryNet.ipynb
+Evaluation code #### ProtoryNet.ipynb
+Pre-trained model(s) #### Too big to upload right now, will upload later README file includes table of results accompanied by precise command to run to produce those results. #### Yes Specification of dependencies
+10. ML Reproducibility -- Experimental Results
+The range of hyper-parameters considered, method to select the best hyper-parameter configuration, and specification of all hyper-parameters used to generate results. #### In the paper and in the code
+The exact number of training and evaluation runs. #### In the paper and in the code A clear definition of the specific measure or statistics used to report results. #### In the paper A description of results with central tendency (e.g. mean) & variation (e.g. error bars). #### In the paper A description of the computing infrastructure used. #### This works on Colab too.
+Will update further information if neccesary.
+The average runtime for each result, or estimated energy cost. #### Included in the read-me file.
+Will update later if neccesary

+For any questions, please feel free to contact me (Dat Hong) at dat-hong@uiowa.eduqQ For any questions, please feel free to contact me (Dat Hong) at dat-hong@uiowa.edu